 How to Measure Audience Engagement, and Then Increase It

-As an event planner, you put a lot of effort into planning an event, putting it together, and managing it to make sure everything runs smoothly.
-But how much do you put into generating audience engagement, capturing participation data, and measuring the impact that your events have?
+As a meeting planner, you put a lot of effort into planning a meeting, putting it together, and managing it to make sure everything runs smoothly.
+But how much do you put into generating audience engagement and capturing participation data?
+Do you know how to measure engagement to understand the impact that your meetings have?

-Audience engagement can seem like a buzzword, but it’s critical to proving your event strategy worked.
+Measuring audience engagement can seem like a catchphrase, but it’s critical to proving your meeting strategy worked.
 If you are only capturing attendance data, you are missing out on tons of valuable information that can help you demonstrate value and show ROI.
-If you don’t measure engagement data, you’re letting improvements that need to be made for more effective events slip through the cracks.
+If you don’t know how to measure engagement data, you’re letting improvements that need to be made for more effective events slip through the cracks.

-For effective and valuable events and meetings that please both attendees and stakeholders, event organizers need a clear way to understand and build audience engagement.
-Read on to discover proven methods to increase event engagement and measure it.
+For effective and valuable meetings that please both attendees and stakeholders, organizers need to know how to measure engagement, starting with a clear way to understand and build audience engagement.
+Read on to discover proven methods to increase and measure engagement.

 We’ll cover: